 The Maharishi Institute was created in 2007 and provides support to students wishing to access education through accredited educational partners.
 This is done through a unique, self-standing educational model, which won a Global Education Award in 2010 for innovation.
 In support of our Diepkloof community project, seven students from this area were financially supported with full bursaries for 2015.

 National projects – Gugulethu

-The Amandla Edufootball model uses football to provide an accessible way to help develop children in areas with very few opportunities.
-Soccer has, unlike little else, the ability to draw young people off the street into ‘Safe Hubs’ that provide a place of physical and emotional safety in which young people’s rights are recognised, their responsibilities are encouraged, and their potential is realised.
-Redefine has partnered with The Property Foundation on this project in an attempt to mobilise a collaborative approach to create a wider impact in the community.
+The Amandla EduFootball model uses football to provide an accessible way to help develop children in areas with very few opportunities.
+Like little else, soccer has the ability to draw young people off the street into ‘Safe Hubs’ that provide a place of physical and emotional safety, in which young people’s rights are recognised, their responsibilities are encouraged, and their potential is realised.
+Redefine has partnered with The Property Foundation on this project, in an attempt to mobilise a collaborative approach to create a wider impact in the community.

 Collaborating with our employees to make a difference

 Redefine introduced a staff fund to ensure our employees get actively involved in making a difference in the communities where they work or live.